 On the 4th March 2019 a new tax treaty was agreed between the UK and Spain regarding Gibraltar and this could have serious implications for anyone with connections to Spain.
-The Treaty came into force in March this year with the intention of improving cooperation between Gibraltar and Spain in the field of taxation and the expected removal of Gibraltar from the Spanish blacklist.
+The Tax Agreement between Spain and Gibraltar ame into force in March this year with the intention of improving cooperation between Gibraltar and Spain in the field of taxation and the expected removal of Gibraltar from the Spanish blacklist.

 It will also eliminate uncertainty around the tax position of people who are treated as tax resident in both Gibraltar and Spain and will clarify a number of important issues in relation to taxation, however you should be aware that this treaty will not only impact individuals but companies, trusts, foundations and other legal structures and entities resident in, or established and managed in, Gibraltar with connections to Spain.

 The new international treaty establishes objective criteria to determine who is a tax resident in Gibraltar and who is not.
 You will be considered tax resident in Spain if you meet any of the following conditions: if you spend more than 183 days out of the year in Spain; if your spouse or partner is a Spanish resident; if you own a regular home in Spain; or if you keep two-thirds of your assets on Spanish territory.
 This rule affects some people who are currently considered tax residents in Gibraltar.